A new approach to strong convergence II. The classical ensembles: Applications

 We emphasize that the above argument relies fundamentally on the quantitative form of strong convergence for the Hayes model provided by Theorem \ref{thm:hayes}.
 Indeed, $P(\boldsymbol{\hat G}^{N,T_N})$ defines a sequence of noncommutative polynomials in the Hayes model with an increasing number of variables $r=O(\log^9N)$.
 We achieve uniform control of the error as the constant in Theorem \ref{thm:hayes} depends polynomially on $r$.

 Now that strong convergence of the tensor GUE model has been established in a qualitative sense, Theorem \ref{thm:graph} could be used as input to a bootstrapping argument to obtain a quantitative strong convergence theorem along the lines of Theorem~\ref{thm:hayes}.
-As this does not require any new idea, we omit the details.
+In another direction, strong convergence of the analogous tensor model where the GUE matrices are replaced by Haar unitary matrices can be deduced from Theorem~\ref{thm:graph} using the coupling method of Collins and Male \cite{CM14}.
+As these extensions do not require any new ideas, we omit the details.